ilmoraunio/isolated-integration-test-example/README.md

 # Isolated integration test example

-Demonstrates the usage of `session_replication_role` in integration tests through simple examples.
+Demonstrates the usage of `session_replication_role` in integration tests through a simple example.

 ## Usage